 Tracking office inventory, including ordering supplies, coordinating deliveries and managing vendor contracts

-Many administrative assistants are full-time employees, though some may work part-time and as temporary employees.
-Salaries for administrative assistants vary depending on the level of education and relevant work experience as well as an employer’s industry, company size and geographical location.
+Many administrative assistants are full-time employees, though some may work part time or as temporary employees.
+Salaries for administrative assistants vary depending on your education and experience as well as the employer’s industry, company size and geographical location.

 Administrative assistant requirements

 Administrative assistants typically need a mix of education, training and certifications to obtain positions.

 Entry-level administrative assistants should have at least a high school diploma or a General Education Development (GED) certificate in addition to skills certifications.
 Some positions prefer a minimum of an associate’s degree, and some companies may even require a bachelor’s degree.

 Many employers will hire applicants with a degree in any field, including business, communication or liberal arts.
 However, certain employers and industries may prefer university education in specific disciplines that better prepare administrative assistants for specialized requirements, including working with financial matters and government agencies.

 Those without degrees can also seek technical courses that provide the hard skills they need for administrative assistant positions, including business writing, documentation, filing and organization, data processing and bookkeeping.
 Some roles may accept commensurate experience to replace educational requirements.

 For training, many administrative assistants learn the specific methods and technology related to their role while on the job.
 This training may be part of the onboarding process with a new company and may last a few weeks to a month.
 Training often includes shadowing internal administrative professionals like office managers or receptionists.
 New hires may also perform duties under supervision until they are comfortable enough to complete tasks on their own.